itsjareds/schengenCalculator/README.md

 The versions are as follows:

   orig/ -- This is my first attempt at using javaScript.
 Relied heavily on borrowed code from an online tutorial.
+  For my next trick, I want to create a version using vanilla html/css/js using what I learned in Colt Steele's WDBC course